kailichou/beautifulsoup_51job_project/README.md

 ### Objective

 A question popped into my head while looking for job opportunities.
 What is the current job market for data analyst/data engineers?
-Instead of getting information from a report from a HR agency, it is even more straightforward to look at the first-hand data from the market.
+Instead of getting information from a report, it is even more straightforward to look at the first-hand data from the market.

 Hence, I prepared to make a research.
 It's intriguing to take a look at the sexiest job in 21st century.
 Is it the case in China?
 After gathering data, it's time to play round with it.